Also known as: Assistant camera operator (AC), Jib assistant

 This can include labelling tape and materials as they’re used, setting up camera rigs or making teas and coffees for the rest of the camera team.
 Experienced camera assistants often operate a second camera when needed on a shoot.

-When camera assistants work on location, they help unload and set up the equipment, make sure camera batteries are charged, cards are ready, monitors working and have any other camera accessories like lenses or filters ready for the camera operator.
+When camera assistants work on location, they help unload and set up the equipment, make sure camera batteries are charged, cards are ready and monitors working, and have any other camera accessories like lenses or filters ready for the camera operator.
 They are often required to set up and adjust lights during filming and provide basic camera maintenance.

 They can work on single-camera location shoots or in multi-camera studio shows like sports broadcast, reality ob-docs and entertainment programmes.
 Camera assistants can operate as freelancers.